slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Voltaire
 > *"What is love?
 Love is the absence of judgement."
 -- Dalai Lama*
 > *"Unless you love someone, nothing else makes any sense."
 -- E.E.
 Cummings*
 > *"The happiest time of a person's life is after his first divorce."
 -- J.K.
 Galbraith*
 > *"When women hold off from marrying men, we call it independence.
 When men hold off from marrying women, we call it fear of commitment."
 -- Warren Farrell (American *Psychologist)*
 > *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
 -- Ronald Colman*
 > *"When a man steals your wife, there is no better revenge than to let him keep her."
 -- Sacha Guitry*
 > *"If men acted after marriage as they do during courtship, there would be fewer divorces > *"and more bankruptcies."
 -- Frances Rodman*
 > *"Women sometimes forgive a man who forces the opportunity, but never a man who misses one."
 -- Charles De Talleyrand-Perigord*
 > *"It doesn't much signify whom one marries, for one is sure to find out next morning it was someone else."
 -- Will Rogers*
 > *"Love is the triumph of imagination over intelligence."
 -- H. L. Mencken*
 > *"When poverty comes in the door, love goes out of the window."
-> -- English Proverb*
+-- English Proverb*
 > *"Happy the marriage where the husband is the head and the wife the heart."
-> -- Estonian Proverb*
+-- Estonian Proverb*
 > *"Don't do it.
 You'll regret it.
 The things you love about him now, you'll hate in a few years."
-> -- Tom Ford (Movie)*
+-- Tom Ford (Movie)*
 > *"As long as the bed shakes, the house will remain stable."
-> -- African Proverb*
+-- African Proverb*
 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
-> -- Joyce Benenson*
+-- Joyce Benenson*
 > *"True, unconditional love is the province of parents and saints."
-> -- Naval*
+-- Naval Ravikant*

 - marry someone you can break generational curses with
 - Arguing and insecurity is anti-seductive.
 Familiarity is the death of seduction.